Giving notice of a marriage or civil partnership

 Do I have to live in the UK before giving notice?

 Yes, you both need to have lived in the area in which you wish to give notice for at least 7 full days (full day is 24 hours) immediately before giving notice.
-This applies to everyone, including those travelling from overseas for a marriage or civil partnership in England or Wales.
+This applies to everyone, including those travelling from overseas for a marriage or civil partnership in England or Wales who are required to have 9 clear days residence.

 I want to get married abroad